-Status Visible when beedings are displayed.
-Displays and of the following

 Status Visible when headings are displayed.
 Displays one of the following compliance statuses for the endpoint.

-·

-Compliant

-Not compliant

-Not participating in compliance

-Quarantined

-Excluded

-Not registered

-Not installed

-Events Visible when headings are displayed.
+Compliant Not compliant Not participating in compliance Quarantined Excluded Not registered Not installed Events Visible when headings are displayed.
 Displays FortiClient events for the endpoint.